Black Samurai

 Black Samurai is a 1977 American blaxploitation martial arts spy action adventure film directed by Al Adamson and starring Jim Kelly.
 Produced by BJLJ International, with Executive Producer Laurence Joachim and screenplay credited to B. Readick, with additional story ideas from Marco Joachim.
 The film is based on a novel of the same name, by Marc Olden.

 Plot

 Robert Sand, agent of D.R.A.G.O.N.
-(Defense Reserve Agency Guardian Of Nations), is playing tennis on his vacation with a beautiful black girl, when his commanding officers ask him to save a Chinese girl named Toki who happens to be Sand's girlfriend, and the daughter of a top Eastern Ambassador.
+(Defense Reserve Agency Guardian Of Nations), is on vacation when his commanding officers ask him to save a Japanese girl named Toki who is Sand's girlfriend, and the daughter of an Eastern Ambassador.
 The ransom for the abduction was the secret for a terrific new weapon - the freeze bomb - but the 'Warlock' behind the deed is also into the business of drug dealing and Voodoo ritual murders.
-The search takes him from Hong Kong to California through Miami, and plenty of action, against bad men, bad girls, and bad animals.
+The search takes Sand from Hong Kong to California through Miami, and plenty of action, against bad men, bad girls, and bad animals.